adityakaditya91-dev/telegram-recap-bot/README.md

 - automatically once a week (via cron), or
 - on-demand when you run the script manually.

+## Why I built this

+I read a lot of content during the week (articles, thought pieces, messages) but rarely go back to review them.
+Good ideas were getting lost to one-off reads instead of building into a consistent exploration of topics of interest.

+I built this bot to solve this problem.
+Throughout the week, I forward anything worth remembering to a Telegram chat.
+Every Sunday, the bot pulls those messages and uses Gemini to generate a concise executive-style recap, which is delivered back to me automatically via cron.
+I can also trigger it on-demand whenever I need it.

+The recap is structured into four sections: Summary, Themes, Questions to Consider, and Possible Next Steps.

 ## Features

 - Fetches recent messages from a specific Telegram chat using the Telegram Bot API.